-If you have been buying off the rack shirts so far, you have a fairly standard figure without sloping shoulders and you do not care about details like real mother-pearl-buttons, you should definitely look into J. Hilburn shirts.
-You will receive excellent fabrics and an unparalleled service in the online custom shirt making industry.
+If you have been buying off the rack shirts so far, you have a fairly standard figure without sloping shoulders and you do not care about details like real mother-pearl-buttons, you can look into J. Hilburn shirts but frankly, you will likely get a better deal with other shirt manufacturers such as mytailor.com.
+However, with J. Hilburn you will receive excellent fabrics and a personal service that is rare in the custom shirt making industry.

 You can find their website at: www.jhilburn.com

-For a comparison, please make sure to read our review of a Deo Veritas MTM dress sirt.
+For a comparison, please make sure to read our other shirt reviews here.

 Edit:Additional Information about J. Hilburn: 06/16/2011